Emergency:

 • Heartburn, gas, indigestion

-• Frequent digestion issues
+• Frequent digestive and liver issues

 • Yellow skin or eyes